NeonGeckoCom/neon-image-recipe/README.md

 packages, and add a systemd service to flash the SJ201 chip on boot.
 This will modify pulseaudio and potentially overwrite any previous settings.

+>*Note:* Running this scripts grants GPIO permissions to the `gpio` group.
+Any user that interfaces with the SJ201 board
+> should be a member of the `gpio` group.
+Group permissions are not modified by this script

 ```shell
 cd base_mark_2
 bash ./install_xmos_drivers.sh